 Quick answer

 A first edition of Garden of Shadows by V.C.
-Andrews (Pocket Books, 1987) is identified by: Published by Pocket Books (a Simon and Schuster imprint) in 1987, not Poseidon Press.
-US Pocket Books first printing is the true first.
+Andrews (Poseidon Press, 1987) is identified by: Published by Poseidon Press (a Simon & Schuster imprint) in 1987 as the true first-edition hardcover with dust jacket (ISBN 0-671-64259-6).
+The Poseidon Press 1987 hardcover is the true first edition.

 Checklist — a true first has these: